 Prior authorizations (PA) have become more than just an annoyance to medical practitioners.
+Are you looking to know what is prior authorization?
 It has become a source of trouble and left many complaining about it.
 Despite its original honorable intentions, PA’s have become notorious for creating detrimental consequences for patients and the industry’s capacity to provide care.
 As per AMA’s 2021 physician study on Prior Authorization, 40 percent of practices are forced to retain employees who deal exclusively with Prior Authorization.
 And it does not help that the list of prior authorized drugs and treatments keeps getting longer.
 Serious repercussions of PA’s include delays in care and negative patient outcomes.
 But are we justified in our discontentment?

 This has led to significant frustrations for many providers and patients.
 So why does prior authorization exist and what is its initial intent?

-Prior authorization is a process in which a health care provider must receive approval from an insurance carrier before the patient receives coverage and care – whether for a test, procedure or medication.
+Prior auth is a process in which a health care provider must receive approval from an insurance carrier before the patient receives coverage and care – whether for a test, procedure or medication.

 The main intent of prior authorization is to ensure the necessity of the drug therapy, test, or procedure, establish the clinical appropriateness of the drug or treatment and check if it aligns with evidence-based guidelines.